AlanLuu/lox-go/doc/os.md

 - `os.urandom(size)`, which returns a buffer of `size` random bytes that are cryptographically secure, where `size` is an integer
     - If `size` is negative, a runtime error is thrown
 - `os.username()`, which returns the username of the user running the current process as a string
+- `os.write(fd, buffer)`, which writes the contents of the specified buffer to the specified integer file descriptor and returns the number of bytes written as an integer